 Black tea contains various substances that affect the human organism.
-These substances occur naturally in tea or arise during production, for example through fermentation, which turns the tea leaves dark.
-Black tea contains the following active ingredients:
+These substances occur naturally in tea or arise during production, for example through fermentation, which darkens the tea leaves.
+Black tea contains, among others, the following active substances:

 - Phenol carboxylic acids